-An authorisation is given within 20 days (or 40 days in the case of self-managed collective investment companies) of the receipt of either the fully documented application or of any supplementary information or amendments to the documents required by the CMVM.
+An authorisation is given within 20 days (or three months, extendable for another three by decision of the CMVM, in the case of self-managed collective investment companies) of the receipt of either the fully documented application or of any supplementary information or amendments to the documents required by the CMVM.
 If at the end of such period the applicants have not yet been notified of the deferral of their application, the authorisation is considered to have been tacitly granted.